 As noted in section 5, control over individual fanworks contained within a collection always rests with their creators.
 This section applies to collections as a whole.
 If the collection's original maintainer decides that they no longer want to be affiliated with the OTW, or the OTW board decides they no longer wish to work with the original maintainer, the following procedures for dissolution will apply:

 Open Doors will delete the imported archive's collection on AO3.
-Any works imported to the AO3 already claimed, orphaned, or anonymized by AO3 users will remain in the Archive under control of the creators' accounts, or the orphan account.
+Any works imported to the AO3 already claimed, Orphaned, or anonymized by AO3 users will remain in the Archive under control of the creators' accounts, or the Orphan account.
 Open Doors will work with the original maintainer to delete any unclaimed works.

 OTW will give the original maintainer a copy of the archive backup given to the Open Doors Committee, if available.